-Project 10: Equality for CA’s LGBTQ+ Students
+Project 10: Pioneering Program for LGBTQ+ Students

 Project 10 also implemented the first LGBTQ+ Prom, which had important parallels with pre-civil rights interracial couples.
 Project 10 influenced current State laws to protect California educators, who are now required to implement the FAIR Education Act.
 The FAIR Education Act requires California Public Schools to teach the contributions of LGBTQ+, as well as disabled and Asian people.
-The Project 10 MHT™ can be incorporated into the current 8th Grade Social Studies Curriculum focusing on Growth and Conflict in Modern US History.
-It can also be part of the 11th Grade’s “Continuity and Change in Modern US History” curriculum.